Stefano Boeri Architetti

 Preliminary, definitive, executive design

-Stefano Boeri (Founding partner), Francesca Cesa Bianchi (Project director); Hana Narvaez (Project leader), Alessandra Magnetti, Daniele Barillari, con Elisa Versari e Mario Shilong Tan (Team), Sara Gangemi (Senior Landscape Architect).
+Stefano Boeri, Francesca Cesa Bianchi (Project director); Hana Narvaez (Project leader), Alessandra Magnetti, Daniele Barillari, con Elisa Versari e Mario Shilong Tan (Team), Sara Gangemi (Senior Landscape Architect).

 Local Architects: OM / AR Marc Van Hove, Glenn Somers, Eef Van Meer

 Acoustics: D2S International

 The Palazzo Verde is the new landmark for Antwerp’s Nieuw Zuid district, whose expansion plan requires that 60% of the entire area (12 hectares) remains green.
 With a semi-public garden at city height and three large terraces designed to house three roof gardens, the Palazzo Verde is the greenest building in Belgium, able to take a major part in the fight against air pollution, combating fine particulate matter and absorbing up to 5.5 tons of CO2 per year.
 The project demonstrates the importance of a green block inside a neighbourhood like Nieuw Zuid, characterized by a significant number of trees and shrubs capable of supplying oxygen to the surrounding urban development.
 The intervention also shows how even a small residential building can offer its inhabitants an unexpected quality of green spaces and social activities, scattered around the entire built area.
 The building is part of the plot with an L-shaped layout, closing the side of the block towards the Scheldt river and enclosing a semi-private green courtyard in the central part designed by the Belgian landscape architect Bas Smets.